rohityadav-sas/Pulchowk-Wifi-Login-Automation---Chrome-Extension/README.md

 This Chrome extension simplifies the login process to a specific portal by providing automation features.
 It includes a popup interface for quick access and a settings option for editing login credentials.

+## Android

+If you need this extension for mobile phones.
+Use liter version of this extension.
+[Pulchowk-Wifi-Login-Automation-Lite](https://github.com/rohityadav-sas/Pulchowk-Wifi-Login-Automation-Lite).

 ## Installation

 1. Download the extension files.